Stock Quote

 Business Performance (Japan GAAP)

-Here we breakdown our consolidated business results for the nine months ended December 31, 2023 with graphs and diagrams.
+Here we breakdown our consolidated business results for the six months ended September 30, 2024 with graphs and diagrams.

 1. Operating results overview